Space-Group-Cranfield-University/hysim/README.md

 ```

-HySim can be installed with pip using the wheel included in the project deliverables.
+HySim can be installed with pip using the wheel located in the distrbution directory.
 After navigating to the directory containing the wheel and install using:

 ```console
 > pip install hysim.whl